nf-core/hgtseq/docs/output.md

 The `analysis_report.html` has two mainly functions:

-- it execute a circular plot (made with GenomicRanges & ggbio R packages), which graphically shows the specific position on the chromosome of each read.
+- it displays a circular plot (made with GenomicRanges & ggbio R packages), which graphically shows the specific position on the chromosome of each read.
 - it contains a function that assigns a score to each reads based on the kmers analyzed by Kraken2

 ### Krona Plots